-Earnings Per Share (EPS) Attributable to the Equity Holders of the Parent
+Earnings (Loss) Per Share Attributable to the Equity Holders of the Parent

-Basic EPS is computed by dividing net income for the year attributable to common shareholders by the weighted average number of common stock outstanding during the year with retroactive adjustments for any stock dividends declared and stock split.
+Basic earnings (loss) per share is computed by dividing net income for the year attributable to common shareholders by the weighted average number of common stock outstanding during the year with retroactive adjustments for any stock dividends declared and stock split.

-Diluted EPS is calculated by adjusting the weighted average number of common stock outstanding to assume conversion of all dilutive potential common stock.
+Diluted earnings (loss) per share is calculated by adjusting the weighted average number of common stock outstanding to assume conversion of all dilutive potential common stock.

-Where the EPS effect of potential dilutive common stock would be anti-dilutive, basic and diluted EPS are stated at the same amount.
+Where the earnings (loss) per share effect of potential dilutive common stock would be anti-dilutive, basic and diluted earnings (loss) per share are stated at the same amount.